-Removing the glass, you can see the motherboard standoffs already installed, cutouts, and cable tie points.
+Removing the glass on the Sades Tutankhamun, you can see the motherboard standoffs already installed, cutouts, and cable tie points.
 There’s 9 visible twelve centimeter fan mounts, three front, one back, two top, and three on the PSU cover.
 No support for 14 centimeter fans, but lots of options for 120 or 240 millimeter radiators.
 You can install 4 SSDs in the case, two mounts are visible here.

 On the right are two slide out 3 point 5 inch trays, for either hard drives or SSDs, and if you really need you could put an SSD under the lowest tray, unsecured.
 There’s a 120 millimeter fan mount right where the PSU wires are… well, a nice thought.
 The motherboard tray is solid, with top back and middle cable ports, so cable runs are easy and can reach!
 No rubber grommets but I’m OK with that.
 Here I’d sacrifice the ITX wire cutouts for a larger CPU backplate hole, as most consumers in this price range will have ATX motherboards.

 Here’s a nice surprise feature of the Sades Tutankhamun case.
 If you decide you don’t want clear glass on the component side, you can opt to switch both panels, so you have the tinted on the left and the clear on the right.
 You’d have to do a neat cabling job at the back, though!
 Speaking of glass, the case ships in an Egyptian themed box, which is very sturdy.
 The inside cardboard inserts support the case well and it does a great job protecting both glass sides.